moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_turnover.md

 #### Attributes available for filtering

 The report results can be filtered using the filter parameter.
-Only one value can be specified for each parameter.
+Only one value can be specified for most parameters.
 You cannot specify empty values.

 It is mandatory to specify one of the filtering parameters **product** or **variant**.